 1) Shadowing visit

-The student visits the school for at least one entire day (we recommend two).
+The student visits the school for one full day, and then schedules a second visit at the recommendation of the teachers and admissions team.
 The student will be shadowing one or two students during the day as they attend classes.
-Parents schedule a meeting with our admissions coordinator.
+Parents schedule a meeting with our admissions coordinator during the first visit.
+The student is formally interviewed during the second or third visit by both a teacher and student member of the admissions team.

 2) Application submitted

-If the admissions coordinator, student, and parents decide to move forward with the application, the formal process begins.
+If the admissions coordinator, teaching team, student, and parents decide to move forward with the application, then the formal process begins.
 Parents and student submit the application online (recommended) or contact us if you have any more questions.
+In addition to the application, a copy of the student’s current transcripts and two letters of recommendation are required (at least one by a teacher).

 3) Faculty review and Interviews